oofie-plugins/plugins/README.md

 - Start near a BANK BOOTH or at GE
 - Have Fire Staff/Tome of fire + Nature runes.
 Have required ores.

+Chop n' Fletch
+- Have knife in inventory
+- Start anywhere near trees
+- This will wander far as I have not added limits to how far it should look.

 Khazard Miner
 - Start at Fishing Trawler Deposit Box or 3 Iron ore spot further south.
 - Mines and banks iron ore.